arpcard/rgi/README.rst

-Running RGI with short contigs to predict partial genes
+Running RGI with Short Contigs to Predict Partial Genes
 --------------------------------------------------------

 - local or working directory